Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 22. Rhubarb

-Does well in the cold weather and likes rich soil.
-Can withstand light frost, but a hard freeze will cause damage to low leaves and petioles.
+Rhubarb does well in the cold weather and likes rich soil.
+It can withstand light frost, but a hard freeze will cause damage to low leaves and petioles.

 Fall and Winter Fruits

-There are some fruits that love the cold and will produce an abundance during cool weather.
+Some fruits love the cold and will produce an abundance during cool weather.

 23. Apples

-Apples should be planted in late winter or early spring, when the ground isn’t frozen anymore.
+Apples should be planted in late winter or early spring when the ground isn’t frozen.
 Harvests will come in the fall.
-There are quite a few varieties, and some will even grow in warm climates.
+There are many varieties, and some will even grow in warm climates.

 24. Pears

-Plant pear in the cool weather of early spring after the ground has thawed.
+Plant pears in the cool weather of early spring after the ground has thawed.

 25. Raspberries